7 Surprising Ways New York’s Bodega Cats Boost Local Economy

 A: A bodega cat is a feline that resides in a New York City convenience store, known as a bodega, often kept for pest control and to enhance customer experience.

-Q: How do bodega cats contribute to local economies?
+Q: How do bodega cats contribute to the local economy?

-Q: What are the benefits of having a bodega cat?
+Q: What is the approximate cost of adopting a bodega cat?

-Q: Are there any downsides to having a bodega cat?
+Q: Are there any legal considerations for having a cat in a bodega?

 Leave a Comment